THINK BRICK AWARDS 2019

 Then ‘other’ will appear as an option in the next two sections (collection and bricks used section) – then you can specify all the details in ‘Please Specify’.

 What information is required for the project statement?

-The finalists will only be announced at the gala awards dinner on 23 August 2017 at the Palladium in Crown Casino Melbourne.
+The winners & high commendations will only be announced at the gala awards dinner on 15 August 2019 at the Palladium in Crown Casino Melbourne.